 A dangerous weapon is any object or device designed or intended to be used to inflict serious injury upon persons or property.
 The possession of a dangerous weapon is prohibited in the Convention Center.
 All concealed weapons are strictly prohibited in the Convention Center.
 Dangerous weapons include, but are not limited to: firearms, explosives, stun guns, handcuffs, brass knuckles, sticks, clubs, batons, martial arts instruments, pepper spray, tear gas, knives, etc. Guests found in possession of the above mentioned items will be asked to remove the item from the Convention Center or dispose of it.
 Guests who refuse to comply will be removed from the building and may be subject to arrest.

-Knives or any other articles that have a blade or is sharply pointed must be displayed in a manner to limit access to and provide a safe environment for adults and children.
+Knives or any other articles that have a blade or are sharply pointed must be displayed in a manner to limit access to and provide a safe environment for adults and children.
 If a question or dispute arises as to the level of protection provided by the vendor is considered adequate, the facility manager will make the final decision as to whether or not the vendor will be permitted to continue vending operation.

 The Convention Center requires that all electrical work inside or attached to disconnect switches, panels, motor control centers, panel boards and other electrical equipment controlled by the Convention Center, be performed by Convention Center electrical staff or approved utility services contractors only.
 The OSCC provides no event electrical service.
 Contact your Facility Manager for a list of approved contractors.
 Please contact your electrical service contractor regarding the provision of and fees associated with 24-hour electrical service for event exhibit/trade show areas.